jingyic/coursera/README.md

-# python entry learning through coursera
+# Implemention of exercises of courses from coursera
+including two courses: deep learning, python study